langgenius/dify-docs/en/application/prompt-engineering/text-generation-application.md

 **2.2 Adding Context**

 If the application wants to generate content based on private contextual conversations, our [knowledge](../../advanced/datasets/) feature can be used.
-Click the "Add" button in the context to add a knowledge.
+Click the "Add" button in the context to add a knowledge base.

 ![](<../../.gitbook/assets/image (12).png>)